Skip to content

 MARIADB_PASSWORD: "compo$$e"

-Also note that it is not possible to change the database password with MARIADB_PASSWORD after MariaDB has been started for the first time.
+Also note that you cannot change the database password with MARIADB_PASSWORD after MariaDB has been started for the first time.

 In this case, you can either delete the database storage folder and restart the database service or follow the instructions under Lost Root Password.